Santa Fe, Leyte

-Santa Fe (IPA: [sɐntɐ 'fɛ]), officially the Municipality of Santa Fe (Bungto han Santa Fe; Bayan ng Santa Fe), is a 5th class municipality in the province of Leyte, Philippines.
+Santa Fe (IPA: [sɐntɐ 'fɛ]), officially the Municipality of Santa Fe (Bungto han Santa Fe; Bayan ng Santa Fe), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 22,102 people.

 History

 About thirty years ago, Santa Fe was just one of the biggest barrios of Palo, Leyte.
 In 1948, Juan R. Perez, a native of this barrio, was a private secretary.
 Inspired and prompted by Melquiades Almen, Julian Dagami, Jose Catada, Antonio Evalo, Eulogio Navarra and Maximo Postreto, all civic leaders and with the consent of Mayor Generoso Alvarado of Palo, House Bill No. 1918 was drafted and sponsored on May 6, 1948, on the floor of the House of Representatives by Congressman Perez, creating Santa Fe a town.
 At first there was strong opposition from the residents of Palo as Santa Fe and other affected barrios were the main source of income for the town but the oppositionist were silenced by the budding leaders of Santa Fe.
 The bill was finally approved by the lower house and the Senate under the leadership of Senator Jose Avelino.
 However, politics intervened.
 While the bill was waiting for the signature of President Elpidio Quirino, there was a split of the party in power.